“Mars Needs Women” — The Dallas Locations

 Yvonne Craig, without a doubt the best actor in the movie.
 In fact, she’s really good.
 She had already made a few movies in Hollywood at this point, but the lure of a starring role brought her back to her hometown (where the newspapers reported she was happily staying with her parents during the two-week shoot).

 Cotton Bowl, shot during a homecoming game between SMU and Baylor.
 Some shots show a packed stadium, some show this.
-Word of warning to the homecoming queen (who is very cute — article about how much she enjoyed the shooting that day, with a photo, at bottom of page): do NOT accept that flower delivery!
+Word of warning to the homecoming queen, Sherry Roberts: do NOT accept that flower delivery!

 The one location I couldn’t figure out.
 And it’s because it isn’t in Dallas.
 It’s the Collins Radio building in Richardson, a company that was absorbed by/bought out by/merged with Rockwell International.
 I think all the interior and exterior shots which are supposed to be NASA were shot here.
 How did a low-budget director like Larry Buchanan get into a place like that?
 According to a 1986 Texas Monthly article, Buchanan, in his day-job career as an ad-man, was hired by Collins Radio in 1961 to work in their “audio-visual” department” (the man who hired him was Harold Hoffman, whose later film work with Buchanan was done under the name Hal Dwain).